Hypoxia-inducible factor: Function

-HIF1α expression in haematopoietic stem cells explains the quiescence nature of stem cells for being metabolically maintaining at a low rate so as to preserve the potency of stem cells for long periods in a life cycle of an organism.
+HIF1α expression in haematopoietic stem cells explains the quiescent nature of stem cells for being metabolically maintaining at a low rate so as to preserve the potency of stem cells for long periods in a life cycle of an organism.

 The HIF signaling cascade mediates the effects of hypoxia, the state of low oxygen concentration, on the cell.
 Hypoxia often keeps cells from differentiating.
 However, hypoxia promotes the formation of blood vessels, and is important for the formation of a vascular system in embryos and tumors.
 The hypoxia in wounds also promotes the migration of keratinocytes and the restoration of the epithelium.
 It is therefore not surprising that HIF-1 modulation was identified as a promising treatment paradigm in wound healing.

 In general, HIFs are vital to development.
 In mammals, deletion of the HIF-1 genes results in perinatal death.
 HIF-1 has been shown to be vital to chondrocyte survival, allowing the cells to adapt to low-oxygen conditions within the growth plates of bones.
 HIF plays a central role in the regulation of human metabolism.